TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/readme.md

 A lot of the time, trans people don't believe me when I tell them that I like any pronoun, and [either name](/wikiblogarden/my-name) is fine.

-They tell me that "you're not accepting you're true self", which is funny because that's the exact same thing that some cis people tell me.
+They tell me that "you're not accepting you're true self", which is funny because that's the exact same thing that some transphobic cis people tell me.

 ## "Change your appearance"